-4.3.3.
-The DBS disclosure certificate
+5.3.3 The DBS disclosure certificate

 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-A convenient time and date for bringing the certificate into the School should be arranged with our HR and Compliance Officer as soon as it has been received.
+A convenient time and date for bringing the certificate into the School should be arranged with the headmaster as soon as it has been received.
 Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Certified copies must be sent to our HR and Compliance Officer.
-Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work or on the first working day.
+Certified copies must be sent to the headmaster.
+Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work.